 Listen to this article:

 When working with a “jaded” client, remember that they still need assistance, and it’s your job to provide it.
-Follow the tips and tricks laid out in this article so you and your client can have a smooth transition into finding coverage that works for them.
+Follow the tips and tricks laid out in this post so you and your client can have a smooth transition into finding coverage that works for them.

 Apologize for Their Poor Experience